abdolence/slack-morphism/site/docs/docs/blocks-templating.md

   ]
 }
 ```
-As you can see it just a JSON, let's look at how it might look type-safe DSL with Slack Morphism Blocks DSL:
+Now, let's look at how it might look with type-safe Scala code using Slack Morphism Blocks DSL:

 ```scala
 blocks(